Luciana-Galliani/05-Kiruna-Explorer/Retrospectives/Retrospective03.md

 ## QUALITY MEASURES

 -   Unit Testing:
     -   Total hours estimated :
     -   Total hours spent :
     -   Nr of automated unit test cases :
     -   Coverage (if available) : 100% of the tested files (controllers, DAOs, middlewares and utils functions) Only on the backend
 -   E2E testing:
     -   Total hours estimated :
     -   Total hours spent :
 -   Code review
     -   Total hours estimated :
     -   Total hours spent :

 ## ASSESSMENT

 -   What caused your errors in estimation (if any)?

-    -   The form component became too big and when we work on it we loose some time
+    -   Map component became too big and we didn't simplify it before adding new features.
+    -   Form component refactoring and style changes took more time than expected

 -   What lessons did you learn (both positive and negative) in this sprint?

-    -   Negative aspect: github branches organisation could be improved
+    -   Negative aspect: Too much work and stories commited, on top of TD and feedbacks
-    -   Positive aspect: well completed all the stories we were expected to do
+    -   Positive aspect: Organization of the branches was way better, no merge conflicts

 -   Which improvement goals set in the previous retrospective were you able to achieve?

-    -   We have more equality in the hours for each person
-    -   We did more scrum meetings and a middle sprint demo to show the progress of the different tasks
+    -   Organization of the blocking tasks was good, everybody could work on their task without waiting for someone else

 -   Which ones you were not able to achieve?
 Why?

-    -   Better identify the blocking tasks and don't assign them to someone who cannot work on the begginning of the sprint : otherwise, the others are stuck waiting
-    -> we had better task assignmemt, the people could work but some tasks took more time than expected so we still had people waiting for tasks to finish
+    -   Time management : 2 people have more than 16h

 -   Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-    - When facing an unexpected issue and working on a blocking task, we need to improve commumication of the problem, and assign people to help solving the issue instead of waiting
-    - On github, try to do more branches of smaller size to facilitate code review and problem solving -> at least one branch per story
+    -   Dont underestimate the amount of time the tasks and feedbacks to avoid overload of work
+    -   Dont let a component/file get too big, otherwise refactors are heavy tasks

 -   One thing you are proud of as a Team!!
-    -   Proud of the 4 US done working nicely
+    -   Technical debt was well managed, no security hotspots left, not much duplication, and remaining issues are not with high severity level